 How Agent Works

 When you install SecureNative micro-agent on your application.
-The agent will loads first before and performs dynamic instumentation of your application.
+The agent will loads first before and performs dynamic instrumentation of your application.

-SecureNative performs dynamic instumentation of your code in run-time, that includes all requests and user operations looking for attacks and vulnerabilities and blocks the attack.
+SecureNative performs dynamic instrumentation of your code in run-time, that includes all requests and user operations looking for attacks and vulnerabilities and blocks the attack.

-Predefined and custom Secuity Flows are triggered, to give additional level of protection to the business logic of your application.
+Predefined and custom Security Flows are triggered, to give an additional level of protection to the business logic of your application.